Helping Parents Equip Their Teens To Succeed In High School And Prepare For College

 I told myself I couldn't handle my college classes and that I was not smart enough to succeed.
 I doubted myself and my abilities.
 I wanted to give up on my goals.

-The Holy Spirit revealed to me that my chemistry grade was the symptom, not the problem.
+Fortunately, I finally realized that my chemistry grade was the symptom, not the problem.
 The problem was that I was limited by a lack of success skills.

-The Holy Spirit then led me to a wonderful discovery: I knew I could get the grades I was capable of getting by cranking up my soft skills and academic success skills.
+This realization then led me to a wonderful discovery: I knew I could get the grades I was capable of getting by cranking up my soft skills and academic success skills.

 I had tried to succeed in college using the same skills I used to succeed in high school, but the skills I used in high school were not enough.